-After installation of the ASN1C 3GPP add-on package is complete, a new directory named 'nas\dev' will have been formed under the 'c' subdirectory.
+After installation of the ASN1C 3GPP add-on package is complete, a new directory named 'nasvXYZ\c\w32\ubg (for Windows, or \lnx\ubg for Linux)' will have been formed under the 'c' subdirectory.
 This contains all of the development files needed to build the API.

-To build on Windows using Visual Studio, the following would be done:
+To build on Windows using the default version of Visual Studio for the version of ASN1C where you installed the NAS SDK, the following would be done: